 Problem Possible cause and recommended solution Sensing for reconfiguration.
 2.5 GNSS receiver is not communicating The GNSS antenna requires unobstructed line of sight to the sky in order to link with the GNSS satellites.
 Also verify the GNSS antenna is plugged into the sensor and the cable is intact.
 Verify the GNSS source setting is set for an internal or external device as applicable.
 When using an external receiver, a receiver-to-serial translation program that utilizes the LORD Sensing MIP Data Communications Protocol (DCP) is required to provide the GNSS data to the sensor.
 2.6 sensor or cables are damaged Verify all connections, power, and settings.
 If available, try installing an alternate cable or sensor one at a time to see if the faulty device can be identified.
-If no conclusion can be determined, or to send a device in for repair, contact LORD Sensing Technical Support (See Technical Support on page 62).
+If no conclusion can be determined, or to send a device in for repair, contact LORD Sensing Technical Support (See Technical Support on page 45).
 3.1 sampling settings are incorrect 3.
 DATA ACQUISITION sensor data is missing If unexpected measurements or sampling rates are displayed or recorded, enter the Device Settings menu and verify the sampling settings. or incorrect 3.2 streaming has not started If data streaming is occurring the sensor device status indicator will also be flashing to indicate sampling.
 In MIP Monitor the device status information field will indicate Streaming.
 If the sensor is not streaming data, activate it in the software.
-3.3 heading data incorrect If the magnetometers have not been field-calibrated, erroneous heading data could result.
-If the GNSS antenna offset has not been entered, or the GNSS receiver or satellite link is not activated, it could also skew heading information.
-3.4 sensor data not recorded Verify data recording has been activated.
+3.3 sensor data not recorded Verify data recording has been activated.
 In MIP Monitor the device status information field will indicate Recording Data.
 If the sensor isn't recording, activate in the software.
 Verify specific measurements have been enabled for sampling and recording.
 NOTE: Data is recorded in time sequence.
 If measurements are set to different sample rates, not all time intervals will include a reading from each output that is being recorded.
-3.5 sensor data recorded in binary format When data recording is started the user can choose between CSV and Binary output formats.
-If the data is recorded in Binary format it will require a translation program that utilizes
+3.4 sensor data recorded in binary format When data recording is started the user can choose between CSV and Binary output formats.
+If the data is recorded in Binary format it will require a translation program that utilizes the LORD Sensing MIP Data Communications Protocol (DCP) to make it readable.
+3.5 sensor has been magnetized Contact or close proximity with magnets may disrupt the sensor operation and cause magnetization of internal components,